 The banking ecosystem in GIFT City is built on International Banking Units (IBUs).
 They are branches of Indian and foreign banks in GIFT City, regulated by IFSCA.
 As of 2025, there are 30 operational IBUs, including prominent Indian banks (State Bank of India, ICICI, HDFC, RBL Bank) and international institutions (Citibank, HSBC, Bank of America).

-The IBUs offer fixed deposits in GIFT City.
-The interest earned from these deposits is tax-free in India, and there is no tax deducted at source (TDS) on them.
-The interest is taxable in the NRI’s country of residence.
+The IBUs offer fixed deposits in USD and multiple other foreign currencies.
+The interest earned from these deposits are tax-free in India, and there is no tax deducted at source (TDS) as well.
+The interest is taxable only in the investor's country of residence.

 You can also compare GIFT City USD FD rates using Belong's NRI FD Comparison tool